Should you leave DXB airport, and if so, where do you go?

 Le Meridien Dubai Hotel & Conference Centre– For a more luxury but still very close to the airport this is our top pick.
 There are multiple restaurants on-site, different room configurations, pool and extensive spa facilities if you’re seeking that perfect transit massage.
 Note airport shuttle is charged but you can get a short taxi, minimum flagfall 12AED.
 Prices start from 450 AED ($123 USD).

 Dubai Connect – FREE transit hotel for Emirates passengers

-As we mentioned above, SOME passengers with Emirates who have an unavoidable connection time between 8 to 24 hours are eligible for accommodation, meals and ground transportation courtesy of Emirates.
-(This applies to Business and First class passengers as well between 6 and 24 hours).
+As we mentioned above, SOME passengers with Emirates who have an unavoidable connection time between 10 to 24 hours are eligible for accommodation, meals and ground transportation courtesy of Emirates.

 You need to meet a few conditions, ie no better flight connection available and don’t get a say in which hotel – but if saving money and looking for convenience this could be your best option – check here where we talk you through exactly how it works.

 The hotels currently available through Dubai Connect are:

 - Le Méridien Airport Hotel Dubai